dxFeed/dxfeed-python-api/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
  - A clear and concise description of what the bug is.

 **To Reproduce**
-- Please, provide reproducible code snippet
+ - Provide reproducible code snippet, please.

 **Behavior**
-- Bug case: provide error traceback, please
+ - Bug case: provide error traceback, please.
+ - Unexpected behavior case: describe the key points of behavior you face, please.

+**Expected behavior**
-- Unexpected behavior case: provide a clear and concise description of what you expected to happen, please.
+ - Provide a clear and concise description of what you expected to happen, please.

 **Environment:**
  - OS: [e.g. Ubuntu-16.04]